The Deliberate Stranger: Book

 Bundy: The Deliberate Stranger was written by Seattle Times reporter Richard W. Larsen and published in 1980.
 Larsen covered politics for the Times and had interviewed Bundy in 1972, several years before he became a murder suspect, when Bundy worked as a volunteer for the re-election campaign of Gov. Daniel J. Evans and had been seen trailing the campaign of Evans' Democratic opponent with a video camera.

 Larsen would go on to cover the "Ted" murders in 1974, when Bundy was first identified as a suspect in Seattle area homicides, and then cover the Ted Bundy story up until Bundy's execution in 1989.
 Bundy: The Deliberate Stranger was published in paperback in editions as late as 1990 but has since gone out of print.

 Television miniseries

-The Deliberate Stranger was adapted into a two-part television movie originally broadcast on NBC on May 4 and 5, 1986.
-The film, based on Larsen's book, starred Mark Harmon as Bundy.
-Parts of the film were shot in Salt Lake City and at Utah State Prison as well as Farmington, Utah and Seattle, Washington.
+The Deliberate Stranger was adapted into a two-part television miniseries originally broadcast on NBC on May 4 and 5, 1986.
+The miniseries, based on Larsen's book, starred Mark Harmon as Bundy.
+Parts of the miniseries were shot in Salt Lake City and at Utah State Prison as well as Farmington, Utah and Seattle, Washington.

-The film omits Bundy's childhood, early life, and first six known victims (five murders and the first victim who survived), picking up the story with the murder of Georgann Hawkins and following Bundy's further crimes in Washington, Utah, Colorado and Florida.
+The miniseries omits Bundy's childhood, early life, and first six known victims (five murders and the first victim who survived), picking up the story with the murder of Georgann Hawkins and following Bundy's further crimes in Washington, Utah, Colorado and Florida.
 Frederic Forrest starred as Seattle detective Robert D. Keppel, and George Grizzard played reporter Larsen.